 Membership and Voting

-Section 1: Membership in Montrose Area Woodturners Inc shall be open to any individual 18 years and older interested in learning, enhancing skills, and/or sharing ideas about the various aspects of woodturning.
+Section 1: Membership in Montrose Area Woodturners Inc. shall be open to any individual 18 years and older interested in learning, enhancing skills, and/or sharing ideas about the various aspects of woodturning.
 Associate Members are spouses of any active Member and shall be exempt from the payment of any dues or fees and shall be entitled to all privileges or regular members, except the right to vote or hold office.
 A Board member may designate an Honorary Member for exemplary contributions to the Corporation.
-Honorary Members shall be exempt from the payment of dues or fees, and shall be entitled to all privileges of regular members.
+Honorary Members shall be exempt from the payment of dues or fees and shall be entitled to all privileges of regular members.

 Section 2: Meetings shall be held at a time and location which is determined by the officers of the Corporation.
 Notification of the meeting shall be made by the President, or his designee, at least 7 days prior to the scheduled date, using any appropriate written, printed, or by electronic means.
 Meeting notifications shall also provide a list of all known agenda items requiring a vote of the membership.